XuhuiZhou/HAI-Cosys/docs/scenario_guideline.md

 ## Scenario Guideline
+Before you start, please make sure you are in the `feature/new_scenario_across_domains` branch and you will push your changes to this branch.

 Please go to the `data` folder and find your corresponding domain.
-For each scenario, you will need to create a new JSON file with the codename being the filename.
+For each scenario, you will need to create **a new JSON file with the codename being the filename**.

 ### Using the scenario generation tool
 It's always good to use the provided tools to generate the scratch scenarios and modify them.